avangone/pdb-tools/README.md

-Assorted Python scripts to manipulate PDB files
+pdb-tools
 ================================================
+Set of utility scripts in python to manipulate PDB files

 About
 ---------